Academic Policies and Procedures for Graduate Students[ top ]

-If the nominee is from another institution, the program officer should forward a curriculum vitae and a brief statement that gives the title and focus of the student’s dissertation, along with a brief commentary on how the outside examiner’s credentials relate to the student’s work.
+If the nominee is not a tenured Binghamton University graduate faculty member, the program officer should forward an Outside Examiner Request Form, a curriculum vitae and a brief statement that gives the title and focus of the student’s dissertation, along with a brief commentary on how the outside examiner’s credentials relate to the student’s work.
 The vice provost and dean (or the dean's designee) evaluates the outside examiner’s credentials and then invites the nominee or another faculty member to serve as outside examiner.

 Because of the time required to give adequate consideration to the student’s research, the student is expected to submit the dissertation to the dissertation committee — including the outside examiner — well in advance of the final oral defense.
 Normally, two months is recommended; however, this falls under the purview of the committee.
 In all cases, the dissertation defense may be scheduled only after the outside examiner is appointed.

 At their discretion, departmental or school/college graduate committees recommend for the doctoral degree those candidates who have:

 - fulfilled the University residence requirement for course credits;